Pergor/ADV_Medical/@adv_aceMedical/ReadMe.md

 Both of these mods can be enabled or configured separately with the CBA Settings System.

+The right folder name is \@adv_aceMedical\.
+If your folder name is any different, you might have gotten this mod from an unofficial source.

 Get them on their own at:
 	ADV - ACE CPR:
 	https://forums.bohemia.net/forums/topic/203195-adv-ace-cpr/